 Currently, there are no specific antiviral treatment recommended for COVID-19 infection.
-The federal government is working hard with laboratories for a vaccine and a vaccine is in the trial stage, but it won't be available for a while.
 The best way to prevent illness is to avoid being exposed to the virus.
 Here are good habits to practice to prevent the spread of infection:

 - Avoid close contact with people who are sick.